rodegerdts/Pyalmanac/README.md

 **Description**

-Pyalmanac is a Python 3 script that essentially creates the daily pages of the Nautical Almanac **using the UTC timescale**.
+Pyalmanac is a Python 3 script that creates the daily pages of the Nautical Almanac using the UTC timescale, which is the basis for the worldwide system of civil time.
 Official Nautical Almanacs employ a UT timescale (equivalent to UT1).
-UTC is the basis for the worldwide system of civil time.

 The 'daily pages' are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.